pennlabs/penn-sdk-python/README.rst

 which can be done here_.
 There are separate API tokens and password for each of dining, registrar, news/events/maps, transit, and directory.

 There is also a Laundry API and Calendar, which don't need a key.
 The StudySpaces API requires a LibCal client ID and secret.
+The Fitness schedule API requires a key from TeamUp (https://teamup.com/api-keys/request).

 Documentation